Distressed Area Recompete Pilot Program (Recompete Pilot Program)

 In Phase 2, applicants can apply for larger awards for implementation.
 EDA expects to make approximately 4-8 implementation investments, with awarded regions receiving between $20 million and $50 million on average.

 The Recompete Pilot Program was enacted as part of the CHIPS and Science Act of 2022 (as the Distressed Area Recompete Pilot Program).
 Congress appropriated EDA $200 million – of the $1 billion authorized for the program – as part of the FY 2023 Omnibus Appropriations Bill.

-Fact Sheet: Recompete Pilot Program (PDF)
+- Fact Sheet (Spanish): Recompete Pilot Program (PDF)

 - Menu of Community Commitments (PDF)

 - Census Tract Employment and Wage Data (XLSX)